What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 Contains a lot of iodine

-Provides a source of antioxidants
+Is a source of antioxidants

-Helps with Digestive Disorders
+Helps with digestive disorders

 Improves the condition of the cardiovascular system

-Treats kidney disease
+Treats kidney diseases

 Has an antiseptic effect

-Initially, feijoa was used in landscape design, park areas were decorated with evergreen flowering shrubs.
-Today it exotic plant with amazing-tasting fruits.
+Initially, feijoas were used in landscape design, and park areas were decorated with evergreen flowering shrubs.
+Today it is exotic plant with amazing tasting fruits.

 Feijoa grows in Russia - in Crimea, Krasnodar, Georgia, Azerbaijan, Ukraine

-How to choose a feijoa:
+How to choose feijoa:

-Berries gained popularity among Europeans at a time when they found a high concentration of iodine.
+Berries gained popularity among Europeans at a time when They found a high concentration of iodine.

 • feijoa has a high content of nutrients, vitamins C, P and B;

-• Feijoa extracts and oils are widely used in dermatology, as well as cosmetology;
+• feijoa extracts and oils are widely used in dermatology, as well as cosmetology;

 • essential oils promote rejuvenation;

-Caloric content is only 49-50 kcal per 100 grams of product.
+Calorie content is only 49-50 kcal per 100 grams of product.

-With regular use, due to lowering cholesterol levels, an improvement in blood composition is observed.
+With regular use, due to lower cholesterol levels, an improvement in blood composition is observed.
 Due to the content of phenolic compounds in the skin, they are taken to stimulate metabolic processes in the digestive organs.

 Harm and contraindications for use

-A tropical plant is contraindicated:
+Tropical plant is contraindicated:

-Application during pregnancy and lactation
+Use during pregnancy and breastfeeding

-The richest natural source of nutrients for pregnant and lactating women is recommended with caution.
+The richest natural source of nutrients is recommended for pregnant and lactating women with caution.
 In order not to cause side effects due to excess iodine, do not overdo it with their use.

 Culinary and cosmetic recipes